E-invoicing compliance and regulatory updates - Slovenia

 B2B Mandatory From 1st January 2027

-Supplier requirement: Slovenian B2G suppliers must issue e-invoices through the UJP eRačun platform.
-Slovenian B2B suppliers must prepare to exchange structured e-invoices and be able to report relevant invoice data real time, according to the respective timelines.
+Supplier requirement: Slovenian B2G suppliers must issue e-invoices through the PPA framework.
+Slovenian B2B suppliers must prepare to exchange structured e-invoices by January 1st, 2028.

-Buyer requirement: Slovenian public buyers must receive e-invoices through the UJP eRačun platform.
-Slovenian B2B buyers must accept structured e-invoices and be able to report relevant invoice data real time, according to the respective timelines.
+Buyer requirement: Slovenian public buyers must receive e-invoices through the PPA framework.
+Slovenian B2B buyers must accept structured e-invoices .

 Archiving requirement: Invoices must be archived for ten years.